 A failure to comply with FERC regulatory requirements can result in penalties and in extreme cases, action to unwind a transaction or to impose criminal sanctions.
+See "Risk Factors-Risks Related to Our Business-Power Generation Related Risks."

 The New York State Independent System Operator